+Cumulative GPA, course work considered

+Transfer Credit Policies

-Tra ansfer Credit Policies D12 2.
-Report the lowest grade earned for any co urse t hat may be transferred for credit: D13 3.
-Maximum number of credits or courses th at ma y be transferred from a two-year institution: Nuı mber: 70 Unit type: Cr D14 4.
-Maximum number of credits or courses th at ma y be transferred from a four-year institution: Nuı mber: 94 Unit type: Cr D13 N/A must complete at your institution to earn an associate D10 30 must complete at your institution to earn a bachelor's D17 7.
-Describe other transfer credit policies: С only low er division credits are accepted from 2-yi r institu utions E ACADEMIC RINGS AND POLICIES available at your institution.
-Refer to the glossary for Accelerated program ~ Honors program Cooperative education program ~ Independent study V Cross-registration ~ Internships Distance learning Liberal arts/career combination ~ Double major Student-designed major ~ Dual enrollment ~ Study abroad V English as a Second Language (ESL) ✓ Teacher certification program
+D12.
+Report the lowest grade earned for any course that may be transferred for credit: D-

+D13.
+Maximum number of credits or courses that may be transferred from a two-year institution:

+Number: 70 Unit type: credit D14.
+Maximum number of credits or cou rses that may be transferred from a four-year institution: Number: 94 Unit type: credit D15.
+Minimum number of of credits that tra nsfers must complete at your institution to earn an associate degree: N/A D16.
+Minimum number of of credits that tra nsfers must complete at your institution to earn a bachelor's degree: 30 D17.
+Describe other tran sfer credit polici 25:

+Only low er division credits are accepted from 2 yr institutions

+E. ACADEMIC OFFERINGS AND POLICIES

+E1.
+Special study options: Identify those programs available at your institution.
+Refer to the glossary for definitions.

+Accelerated program х Honors program

+Cooperative education program х Independent study

+х Cross-registration х Internships

+Distance learning Liberal arts/career combination

+х Double major Student-designed major

+х Dual enrollment х Study abroad

+Х English as a Second Language (ESL) х Teacher certification program

 Exchange student program (domestic) Weekend college

 External degree program

 Other (specify):

 E2.
 Has been removed from the CDS.

-Areas in which all or most students are r duation: equir ed to complete some course work prior to
+E3.
+Areas in which all or most students are required to complete some course work prior to graduation:

-5-

-V Arts/fine arts ~ Humanities
+7 Arts/fine arts • Humanities

-Computer literacy ~ Mathematics
+Computer literacy • Mathematics

-V English (including composition) Philosophy
+English (including composition) Philosophy

-Foreign languages ~ Sciences (biological or physical)
+Foreign languages • Sciences (biological or physical)

-V History ~ Social science
+• History • Social science

 Other (describe):

-rary Collections The CDS Publishers will ovey is in place. collect t library data again when a new Academic Libraries
+Library Collections The CDS Publishers will collect library data again when a new Academic Libraries Survey is in place.

-F. S TUD] ENT LIFE
+F. STUDENT LIFE

 F1.
-Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking raduates enrolled in Fall 2010 who fit the following categories:
+Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2011 who fit the following categories:

-undergr

-Percent from out of state (exclude international/nonresident aliens from the numerator and denominator) Percent of men who join fraternities

-Percent of women who join sororities
+First-time, first year (freshman students -) Undergraduates Percent from out of state (exclude international/nonresident aliens from the numerator and denominator) 15 18.6 Percent of men who join fraternities 10 13 Percent of women who join sororities 20 21 Percent who live in college-owned, -operated, or -affiliated housing 52